 In practice, a multicast source (camera) sends its data not to the destination, but to a fictitious "Group IP Address."
-Destination devices (the NVR), in response to an IGMP querier request, send a request asking to be included as a destination for that group.
+Destination devices (the NVR), in response to an IGMP querier request, send a request to the IGMP host asking to be included as a destination for that group.